WoodwellRisk/CRisk/README.md

 **3. Running a validation with real storms**

-You can run an emsemble of real storms through the model using `run_ibtracs_ensemble.py`.
-This is useful for validation.
-To perform the validation, download the relevant tide gauge from the research quality University of Hawaii Sea Level Center database.
+Validation is important, and it shoudl be done anywhere that observations are available.
+You can run an ensemble of real storms through the model using `run_ibtracs_ensemble.py`.
+To perform the validation, download the relevant tide gauge from the research quality [University of Hawaii Sea Level Center database](https://uhslc.soest.hawaii.edu/network/).
 This netCDF file should be placed in the project directory and names `obs.nc`.
-The result will be a file called `validation.csv`, containing various statistics.
+The result will be a file called `validation.csv`, containing a row comparing modelled and observed values for each simulated storm.

 ```
 python run_ibtracs_validation.py woods_hole -ni 4 -nj 4